DataDog/KubeHound/docs/dev-guide/getting-started.md

     The `kubehound-ingestor` image has been deprecated since **v1.5.0** and renamed to `kubehound-binary`.

-The CI will draft a new release that **will need manual validation**.
-In order to get published, an admin has to to validate the new draft from the UI.
+The CI will draft a new release (not available publicly). **In order to finish the process, an admin has to validate the draft from the [release page](https://github.com/DataDog/KubeHound/releases)**.

 !!! tip